SignalK/SensESP/README.md

 Once you have PlatformIO installed, its home screen should open automatically when you start VSCode.
 On the PIO Home, select "New Project".
 Enter a name (something like SensESPTest for your first project) and then select "WeMos D1 mini" in the board dropdown.
+(This assumes you're using the most commonly used microcontroller with SensESP, the Wemos D1 Mini, an implementation of the ESP8266 chip.
+If you're using a different ESP8266, select that in the board dropdown.)
 The Arduino framework should become automatically selected.
 Complete the new project dialog, then open the project you created.